 Then I signed up for ConvertKit in January of 2015 after my year of steady blogging.

 One year later, February 2016, I’ve grown my email list from 112 subscribers to over 1,600 subscribers (adding around 10-12/day).

 I have also grown my monthly traffic from 2,000 page views per month to over 20k page views per month.

-The majority of this traffic and subscriber count came from a 7 day course sequence I set up in ConvertKit.
-The crazy part is, I didn’t actually finish my 7 day course until last August.
+The majority of this traffic and subscriber count came from a 7-day course sequence I set up in ConvertKit.
+The crazy part is, I didn’t actually finish my 7-day course until last August.
 I signed up for the service in January and slowly created the content throughout the year.
 If I had actually finished the course in last January when I had originally signed up, I would have easily added an additional 2k subscribers.

 Since launching my course, the community I’ve built as a result of ConvertKit has helped me form hundreds of meaningful relationships with my followers and even land a sponsorship with the most well-known RV manufacturer in the world, Winnebago.

-Below is a picture of my and my wife’s 2016 Winnebago RV (virtual high-five to ConvertKit’s assist in helping me grow a decent enough of an audience that Winnebago decided I was worth their time).
+Below is a picture of me and my wife’s 2016 Winnebago RV (virtual high-five to ConvertKit’s assist in helping me grow a decent enough of an audience that Winnebago decided I was worth their time).

 But let’s get down to it, what are the nuts and bolts of why ConvertKit is the best option for an email marketing platform?

 Reason #1: It Was Built for a Specific Kind of Blogger